-Figure 2: a) Average of the raw spectra for each variety, b) Average of the spectra pretreated with SNV and second derivative (2, 17, 2)First, the raw spectra were plot immediately after being extracted from the images.
+Figure 2: a) Average of the raw spectra for each variety, b) Average of the spectra pretreated with SNV and second derivative (2, 17, 2).

+First, the raw spectra were plot immediately after being extracted from the images.
 This first visualization allowed us to have a first appreciation of how the spectra looked in relation to noise and scattering effects, distortions in the baselines, signal-to-noise ratio, in addition to the presence of clear outliers.
 In order to understand the presence of multiplicative and/or additive effects in the spectra, their intensities were plot as a function of the average spectra (graphs not shown here).
 The shape of these graphs (millefeuille or cone) helped distinguish effects in the spectra.
 In all cases, combined effects (multiplicative and additive) were found in the analyzed spectra.
-Figure shows the average of the raw spectra for each variety, and Figure shows the average of the spectra pretreated with SNV and second derivative (2, 17, 2).
+Figure 2a shows the average of the raw spectra for each variety, and Figure 2b shows the average of the spectra pretreated with SNV and second derivative (2, 17, 2).
 As mentioned above, other pretreatments were applied and compared as well.

-It is observed that raw spectra of provine and brioso overlapped up to approximately 1400 nm, while at longer wavelengths the average spectra were clearly differentiated.
-The spectra of Cappricia spectra showed greater intensity throughout the entire spectral range.
+It is observed that raw spectra of Provine and Brioso overlapped up to approximately 1400 nm, while at longer wavelengths the average spectra were clearly differentiatedCappricia spectra showed greater intensity throughout the entire spectral range.

 Three bands are observed in the pure spectra of all varieties.
 In the following paragraphs, tentative assignments will be mentioned along with their bibliographic sources.

 The maximum intensities observed were 0.7373 (Cappicia), 0.9296 (Provine) and 0.8163 (Brioso); at 1455nm, 1447.9nm and 1447.9nm respectively, at 1455nm (6872.85cm-1) in Cappricia and at 1447.9nm (6906.08cm-1) in the other two varieties.
 These bands can be attributed to the symmetric and asymmetric stretching vibrations of water molecules at the first harmonic of the OH stretching vibrations of water (Muncan, 2019).
 More specifically, those wavelengths are included into two well-defined wavelength ranges where water shows the greatest variation of energy absorbance in response to disturbances, (Water Matrix Coordinates, “WAMACS”) (Muncan, 2019), called C8 and C9.
 “WAMACS describe different conformations of water such as water dimers, trimers, superoxides, water solvation shells, etc” (Aquaphotomics link).

-The mentioned peaks in spectra can be found in WAMACS C8 and C9:
+The mentioned peaks in spectra can be found in WAMACS C8 and C9

 C9 1458-1468nm: Water molecules with 2 hydrogen bonds (S2) (Franks 1973, Tsenkova et al. 2004)